michaelthielemans/ProjectHosting/Kubernetes/README.md

 - currently 01 test-application deployed on the cluster -> test-webpage exposed at port 30000 on all nodes -> 172.24.1.81:30000

+# Manifest files
+- Please drop your manifest files in the  /Kubernets/manifests directory

 # kubectl cli tool:
 kubectl is installed on the masternode
 ## using kubectl on your local machine
-1. Install kubectl cli tool on your local machine
+1. Download and install the kubectl-cli tool on your local machine
-2. copy the kubeclt config file from the masternode to you own computer -> the config file is ->  ~/.kube/config this config file contains all the necessary settings and certificates so kubectl can make a connection with the master node.
+2. copy the kubeclt config file from the masternode to you own computer -> the config file is ->  ~/.kube/config this config file contains all the necessary settings and certificates so your lcoal kubectl can make a connection with the master node.
 4. on linux/mac :
    ```
    export KUBECONFIG=/path/to/kubectl/config